So what’s all this about?

 why we do things

-The aim is that anyone can understand how their own and other people’s psychology works – and use that knowledge in their lives.
+The aim is to enable anyone to understand how their own and other people’s psychology works – and use that knowledge in their lives.

 I especially hope the website will be useful for young people and their parents or carers.
-In my view, one of the most serious social problems today is that so many people (especially children) are being told that there is something wrong with them.
+One of the most serious social problems today is that so many young people are growing up to think that there is something wrong with them.

 Most of the posts here set out an everyday question, an event or a concern – and then use a hundred years’ worth of psychology to try to answer or explain it.

 The subjects covered here range widely – exploring everything from why we all have prejudices to the effects of pornography on young minds and adult relationships.

 Some articles focus on social or political issues – like BLM, Meghan’s truth and what happens to soldiers when we send them to war.
 Other articles are just for fun or fancy.
 Why do our cats and dogs do the things they do?
 Why do we have bad dreams?
 Will we see driverless cars in our lifetimes?
 Will there soon be killer robots with AGI?

 I hope to add a new article or post every few days [update: just free from the oncologist so working at it again!] – so keep looking in!
 The website is interactive – comments and questions are welcome.